simenkid/dissolve-chunks/README.md

 * For such a medium-szie data chunk, we can use `squash('z', [ rule1, rule2, ...])` to tell the *DChunks* to squash it into a single rule and attach the parsed result of this rule to the key `'z'`.
 Here, `'z'` is also a namespace for **Dissolve** to know that who owns `this.vars` object.

 <br>
-The rule for parsing the big chunk of `data1_buf` is declared with many smaller chunk parsing rules that are oredred in an array `chunkRules`.
-Let's finish the rule declarations:
+For parsing the big chunk of `data1_buf`, we can declare many smaller chunk parsing rules that are oredred in an array `chunkRules`.
+Let's finish the rules declaration:

 ```javascript
 var chunkRules = [